 is labeled to eliminate carpenter ants.

-If you see large black ants in your house it does not always mean you have a nest
+If you see large black ants in your house it does not always mean you have a nest somewhere

-contact a pest control firm for an inspection.
+a pest control firm for an inspection.
 Most pro's offer free inspections.

 |Carpenter Ant--Female Worker--1/2 Inch Long